omarvides/resume/README.md

 ------

-### Profile
+### About me

-### Always learning, innovation is my daily driver, I believe that the best solutions are those that succeed finding the point where engenieering and product meet.
+### I believe the best solutions are those that succeed finding the middle point between engenieering and product quality.

 ------